golemfactory/dapp-runner/README.md

         - "80"  # specify just the remote port, allow the local port to be automatically chosen
 ```

-Importantly, this example omits the definition of the `networks` object.
-As it specifies
-the `http_proxy` element of a `nodes` entry, it causes the `dapp-runner` to implicitly
-add the `networks` object with a default of a single IPv4 network.
-Additionally, it adds
-the `vpn` capability to the requested parameters of the deployed `vm` runtime.

 #### Web application

 And here's an example of a slightly more complex application (`webapp.yaml`), that uses